jbarndt/fcbh-dataset-io/README.md

 This document assumes that it is possible to align the words of text with corresponding words of the source text.
 If this is possible, one problem that must be handled is text that is outside of verses that might or might not come from the source text.

 Some headings that are outside of verses are part of the scripture where they appear and others are not.
 For example, the Psalm 119 is an acrostic poem whose sections begin with Hebrew letters, and these letters are part of the poem, and are part of the original Hebrew text.
 On the other hand, there are descriptive headings, such as "Jesus at a Wedding in Cana of Galilee".
-This is an example of a heading that is not part of the original text, but added in the publishing of some versions of the Bible.
+This is an example of a heading that is not part of the original text, but added in the publishing of some version of the Bible.

 This matters because to prepare the text data in a tensor, we need to associate the words in the language with the related words in the source language.
 But, when a heading is not part of the canon, there might not be a match for that text in the source version, if the source version is the original Greek or Hebrew.
 So, code that is aligning text will need to try to distinguish the headings that are part of the original text from those that are not.
-I am hoping the style code will make this possible. [[This needs to be discussed with SIL]]
+I am hoping the style code will make this possible.

 ## Tensor Design

-The tensor will contain one word per record with at least three columns.
-One for the language text word, another for the source text word, and a final one for the audio of the same word.
-But, each of these data items is given a proxy data item that is suitable for input to a Neural Net.
+The tensor will include normalized and padded MFCC's of each audio word, and multi lingual encoding of each text word.
+If it is possible, it would also contain a multi lingual encoding of the source language word for each word in the language.
+There are other attributes, such as USFM, person, and actor that an AI researcher might also find useful.

+**mfccs_norm** - Each audio of a word is replaced with a MFCC (Mel-Frequency Cepstral Coefficients) of the word, that has been normalized and padded so that all MFCC's are the same length.

 **word_multi_enc** - The word of text after being multilingual encoded.
 Each word of text is replaced by a numeric encoding that was created using Facebook MUSE or some other method.

 **src_word_multi_enc** - The source text after being multilingual encoded.
 Each word of the source language text is also replaced with a numeric encoding that was created using Facebook MUSE or some other method.

-**mfccs_norm** - Each audio of a word is replaced with a MFCC (Mel-Frequency Cepstral Coefficients) of the word, that has been normalized and padded so that all MFCC's are the same length.

 ## Data Preparation Pipeline